Applause (Lady Gaga song): Release and synopsis

 Prior to the release of the music video, Gaga debuted a lyric video for the song.
 The lyrics were displayed over footage shot by Gaga at the drag nightclub Micky's in Los Angeles, California.
 Drag queens Raven, Detox Icunt, Courtney Act, Morgan McMichaels, Shangela, and Shannel all performed in the video.
 On August 19, 2013, Gaga announced that she would be debuting the music video for "Applause" and filming a live interview on ABC's morning television show Good Morning America later that day.
 The singer arrived at the Times Square Studios in New York City, where the show is filmed, wearing a dress made entirely out of paper.
 The video premiered on the show after Gaga's live interview and was broadcast on jumbotrons across Times Square in Midtown Manhattan simultaneously.

 The video itself includes shots taken in both color and black-and-white.
 It drew heavy inspiration from the arts and featured references to Sandro Botticelli's The Birth of Venus and Andy Warhol's Marilyn Diptych.
 The video included artistic and complex scenes such as Gaga's head on a swan, a scene in a bird cage, and the singer seated in a large top hat, as well as more simplistic scenes including Gaga walking in a black outfit wearing a headscarf, and the singer dancing with a white cloth in bright make-up, in a scene similar to the cover art of the single.
-Throughout the video bursts of color are shown theatrically.
+Throughout the video, bursts of color are shown theatrically.
 As Gaga sings the line "One second I'm a Koons then suddenly the Koons is me", she is transformed into a black swan/human hybrid.
 Gaga also wears hand-shaped lingerie and a seashell bra with matching shell decoration.
 Near the climax, the singer features in a violet, crystal-like scene, holding a silver, leg-shaped bouquet of colorful flowers.
-The final chorus concludes in flashing images from various scenes of the video. and at the end, Artpop is spelled using hand gestures.
+The final chorus concludes in flashing images from various scenes of the video.
+Then at the end of the video, Artpop is spelled using hand gestures.